Still have questions?

 Chronic pain can have real effects on your day-to-day life and your mental health.
 But you and your doctor can work together to treat it.

 Not sure if you’re ready for COOLIEF*?
 Talk with your primary physician using this guide.
+Remember, only a COOLIEF-trained specialist can perform this innovative procedure.

 Find out more about OA knee pain and if COOLIEF* may be right for you.